 This post contains affiliate links, which means we may receive a commission if you click a link and make a purchase.
 See our full disclosure for more information.

 I’ve never been one to keep a day planner.
 I’ve never been one to schedule out my life hour by hour.
-I rarely even make to-do lists.
 I’ve always wanted to be that person, though.
 Those people always seem highly organized, motivated and successful and who doesn’t want to be highly organized, motivated and successful?

 Even as a kid I used to buy a planner every year before school started with the intention of actually using it.
 I would say to myself, “This will be my year.
 I am going to write down all of my homework assignments and their due dates.
 I’m going to keep track of all of my extracurricular activities.
 And, all of this is going to make me awesome at life!”
 Then school would start.
 I would do a pretty good job of writing everything down the first week of school, then a mediocre job the second week, and by the third week my planner was lost in the depths of my backpack never to be used again.